katzer/cordova-plugin-local-notifications/README.md

 - [feature:] Sound can be specified under Android.
 - [enhancement:] Adding notifications on Android does not block the ui thread anymore.
 - [bugfix:] The app did stop/crash after removing them from recent apps list.
+- [enhancement:] Adding notifications on iOS does not block the ui thread anymore.

 #### Version 0.6.0 (16.11.2013)
 - Added WP8 support<br>